fex01/ansible-gitserver/README.md

 * group_vars: working directory/group_vars/<group name>.yml
 * host_vars: working_directory/host_vars/<host name>.yml

-For an individualized Git server I would recommend to set at least the following variables, for more options look into the variable files:
+For an individualized Git server I would recommend to set at least the following variables, for more options look into the variable files (for how to encrypt variables see comments for /group_vars/gitserver.yml/user_password_hash):
 ```yml
 # working directory/group_vars/all.yml